optimuslib/optimus/README.md

 Depending on the configuration of your machine's OS, you may need to adapt the above Docker commands.
 - Some systems require running the above Docker commands as a super user.
 In a bash terminal use: `sudo docker` instead of `docker`.
-- Some systems do not detect `$(pwd)` as the current directory.
-Change this in the full path, for example, `C:\Users\myname:/home/optimus/localwork` with the first part adapted to the path of your local folder to be detected in the Docker containers.
+- On Windows, PowerShell works best.
+Other shell environments may not detect `$(pwd)` as the current working directory and one needs to provide the full path, for example, `C:\Users\myname:/home/optimus/localwork` with the first part adapted to the path of your local folder to be detected in the Docker container.

 ## Documentation